scripting/feedlandInstall/docs/setupses.md

 * Please note that some of the specifics of these steps may vary depending on your specific use case and the email sending domain you are using.
 It's recommended to follow Amazon SES documentation for more detailed instructions.

+### SES sender address configuration (added July 11, 2025 by DW, written by ChatGPT)

+#### Choose a sender address

+   Use an email address at a domain you own (e.g. `no-reply@yourdomain.com`).

+   Do not use `gmail.com` or other third-party addresses as the sender.

+#### Verify the sender

+   If sending from a single address:

+   - Go to SES ’!
+Verified identities ’!
+"Create identity" ’!
+Email address ’!
+Enter and verify your address.

+   If sending from multiple addresses at a domain (recommended):

+   - Go to SES ’!
+Verified identities ’!
+"Create identity" ’!
+Domain ’!
+Enter your domain name.

+   - Enable Easy DKIM (2048-bit recommended).

+   - If hosted in Route 53, SES can automatically add the DNS records.

+   - Otherwise, manually add the three CNAME records SES provides to your DNS configuration.

+#### Check SPF record

+   In your domain's DNS, ensure there is a TXT record authorizing SES to send mail: `v=spf1 include:amazonses.com ~all`

+#### Wait for verification**

+   SES will automatically detect the DNS changes and mark your domain as verified.

+#### After completing these steps

+You can send mail using any address at your verified domain (e.g. `no-reply@yourdomain.com`) and mail will pass SPF and DKIM checks for improved deliverability.